EKI-inc/.github/profile/README.md

 2. **Training** - hands-on Git and GitHub lessons via two learning paths (GitHub Desktop for beginners, Git Bash for command-line users)
 3. **IDE setup** - install guidance for VS Code, Git, GitHub Copilot, Python, and R

 > Note: `github_intro` is a private repository.
-If you cannot open the link, contact a GitHub admin to get invited to the organization first.
+If you cannot open the link, contact Helpdesk and/or a GitHub admin to get invited to the organization first.

 ## Questions or access requests